-When Henry V died in 1422 he was buried near to St Edward and above his tomb was built a chantry chapel in which Holy Communion is still celebrated every year on 25th October, St Crispin’s Day, the anniversary of his famous battle at Agincourt.
-From 1503 Henry VII lavished huge sums on a chapel just east of Henry V. Dedicated to the Virgin Mary it is the last great masterpiece of English medieval architecture.
-Its spectacular fan vaulted ceiling and the King's imposing tomb continue to inspire awe and wonder 500 years on.
+The tombs of Edward I, Eleanor of Castile, Edward III, Philippa of Hainault, Richard II and Anne of Bohemia are all in St Edward the Confessor's chapel.
+When Henry V died in 1422 he was buried near to the Saint and above his tomb was built a chantry chapel in which Holy Communion is still celebrated every year on 25th October, St Crispin’s Day, the anniversary of his famous battle at Agincourt.
+His queen Katherine of Valois is buried in the chantry.

 "Remember before God all those who divided at the Reformation by different convictions laid down their lives for Christ and conscience sake."

-Visit our Royalty page to see a full list of Royal tombs at Westminster Abbey.
+Visit our Royalty page to see a full list of Royal tombs at Westminster Abbey